• Skip to primary navigation

 • Sift the bread flour into a mixing bowl and add the salt and yeast on opposite sides of the bowl, stirring each one in with your finger.

 • Add the olive oil, sauteed garlic, basil, tomato powder, and sun dried tomatoes and stir with the paddle attachment on low speed to combine.
 Gradually trickle in the water and mix to form a slightly sticky dough.
+Depending upon the brand of flour and humidity, you may need to add more than 1 cup of water.

 • Switch attachments to the dough hook and knead for 5-7 minutes, or until it passes the windowpane test.
 This means that a piece of dough can be stretched until it's translucent in places without tearing.